Fooutte/Artanize/README.md

 # Project Title: Artanize

+An Application designed for artists to organize their overwhelmed minds.
+A Spheric interface, 2D mode, 3D mode and movable in a 360 motion.
-An Artistic Organization Application designed for artists overwhelmed minds.
-App is conceved to be available in VR.
-Also,
+Multiple functions.
+A Master button helps you add the App is conceved to be available in VR.
+Also, available on a smartphone, tablet and PC.

 ## Getting Started